How do I get medicinal marijuana in Florida?

 States that Authorize Medical Marijuana vs. Florida

-If you decide relocating to a state that offers medical marijuana programs is the best option for you, be sure to review all of the requirements set out by those programs as they can vary per county or community.
+If you decide to move to a state that offers medical marijuana programs or that has legalized marijuana for recreational use, be sure to review all of the requirements set out by those programs as they can vary per county or community.
 Depending on that state’s laws, a doctor might be limited in what he or she can prescribe medical marijuana for, and it may be the case that he or she won't be able to authorize medical marijuana for your condition.
 The Florida doctor’s opinion can help, but your new doctor in the other state will have the final say.

 Federal Laws and Medical Marijuana Use

-It might be frustrating for some that Florida has not yet caught up with other states that have enacted medical marijuana reform.
+It might be frustrating for some that Florida has not yet caught up with other states that have established and functioning medical marijuana programs or lenient recreational use laws.
 However, the issue will be moot as long as state and federal laws conflict.
-Even though you can possess medical marijuana in California pursuant to state medical marijuana laws, you are still considered in violation of federal statutes.
+Even though you can possess medical marijuana in California pursuant to state marijuana laws, you are still considered in violation of federal statutes.
 Marijuana is still illegal and prosecuted following federal regulations.
 You could end up relocating to another state only to be convicted of possession of marijuana by federal prosecutors.

 If obtaining medical marijuana is an avenue you are strongly considering, consult with a drug attorney or criminal defense attorney in Florida before you expose yourself to criminal liability.
 A drug attorney can provide you with the latest update in medical marijuana enforcement procedures and penalties.
 From there, you can make a decision on how, where, and if you should possess medical marijuana in Florida.
 Follow this link for more information about Florida Marijuana Laws and Florida Medical Marijuana Laws.
 You can aso find information about the programs other states have in place for medical marijuana from the National Organization for the Reform of Marijuana Laws.